imagej/imagej.github.io/_pages/plugins/fijiyama.md

 and add the **Fijiyama** repository (by clicking on the button **Add update site**, and filling the fields : name = "/plugins/fijiyama", site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.

 4\.
 Restart Fiji: a new **Fijiyama** entry should be available in the menu {% include bc path="Plugins | Registration" %}.
 If not, go back to the Update Manager, and check that the repositories **ImageJ-ITK**, and **Fijiyama** are correctly selected.

+5\.
+If you are a Windows user: there is specific issues between an external package ImageJ-ITK and the current JDK shipped with ImageJ.
+Whether or not you understand this point, please follow the documented procedure to escape this.
+You have to use ImageJ with a different JAVA version.
+It is well explained there: https://imagej.net/learn/faq#on-windows .
+You can find for example an OpenJDK 8 at OpenLogic, then install it, and when asked, check the box to select that it have to build a JAVA_HOME variable (replace a red cross symbole by a hard-disk symbol when asked, you'll see it).
+After that you remove the java or jre dir in your Fiji.app, as said, and it's ok!

 The following video shows a tutorial for Fijiyama installation: